gcornetta/self-parking-car/README.md

 The steps to follow in order to configure a DHCP server a Raspberry Pi and to create a P2P connection with another device are available [here](https://github.com/gcornetta/self-parking-car/tree/main/docs/p2p.md).

 ## Assembling the chassis
-The .STL (_Standard Tessellation Language_) file with the chassis to mount the Lidar of top of the Raspberry Pi board can be found [here](https://github.com/gcornetta/self-parking-car/blob/main/chassis/slam-head-rpi3-simple-Simple-Chassis_Full.stl).
+The .STL (_Standard Tessellation Language_) file for 3D-printing the chassis to mount the Lidar of top of the Raspberry Pi board can be found [here](https://github.com/gcornetta/self-parking-car/blob/main/chassis/slam-head-rpi3-simple-Simple-Chassis_Full.stl).
+This chassis has been developed in this [YouTube turorial](https://www.youtube.com/watch?v=qNdcXUEF7KU).
+I still haven't printed it but it should be good for the purpose of this tutorial.
+In the future I am planning to develop my own chassis using Shapr3D cad and upload a video tutorial.

 ## Putting all together

 ## Roadmap